Yukun-Huang/Degradation-Invariant-ReID-pytorch/README.md

 # Degradation-Invariant-Re-ID-pytorch
-This is the official code repository for *Learning Degradation-Invariant Representation for Robust Real-World Person Re-Identification*.
+This is the official code for IJCV 2022 paper "[*Learning Degradation-Invariant Representation for Robust Real-World Person Re-Identification*](https://link.springer.com/article/10.1007/s11263-022-01666-w)".

 The training code will be released soon.